oplS15projects/Racket-QA/Test-Automation/readme.md

 ```

 Although Bottle-Racket's test suite file format is easy to follow, you may want the scheduler to execute some RackUnit test files that are not formatted for the Bottle-Racket.
 If the scheduler encounters a source file that it does not recognize as Bottle-Racket test-suite format, it will execute it directly with the "racket" command.
-This will work same as you would execute the file in the terminal by typing "racket.exe <yourfile.rkt>".
-The result collected this way will be the same output text you would see in the terminal window as the file executes.
-The result will be saved in "Racket-QA Auto-Test Result" directory created under where your source file is located.
+This will work same as you would execute the file in the terminal by typing "racket.exe \<yourfile.rkt\>".
+The result collected this way will be the same as what you would see in the terminal window when you execute the file manually.
+The result will be saved in "Racket-QA Auto-Test Result" directory created under where the executed source file is located.

 ![result_file_non_bottleracket](images/documentation/result_file.png)